zacwolfe/Google-Results/README.md

 </android.support.design.widget.AppBarLayout>
 ```

-- You may also configure the widget the same attributes during construction in your **Activity**, via a convenient and familiar builder pattern:
+- You may also configure the widget with the same attributes during construction in your **Activity**, via a convenient and familiar builder pattern:

 ```java
 SearchResults searchResults = new SearchResults.Builder(this, R.id.searchResultsView)